-There are a number of different First Aid courses you can do; depending on whether you are a parent, your working environment or your role in your community.
-It is advised to at least undertake a Basic First Aid course.
+There are a number of different First Aid courses you can do; depending on whether you are a parent, your working environment or your role in the community.
+It is advised for most to at least consider undertaking a Basic First Aid course.

 Courses on offer range from:

 - Occupational First Aid Training

 - Paediatric First Aid

 In 2017 the Health and Safety Authority (HSA) changed the requirements for occupational first aid in all workplaces.
 This change requires the Prehospital Emergency Care Council (PHECC) First Aid Response Education and Training standard (FAR).
 Most First Aid Training Providers now offer PHECC certification for workplace and first responder first aid courses.
 Anyone wishing to undertake a high quality course in this area should check that this certification is provided.

 Having a first-aid qualification, could literally be a life-saver.
 On a professional level, employers see a potential employee who is equipped with first-aid skills, as a valuable asset in the workplace.

 Equipment and resources required (after you have completed your course) include:

 - First Aid Box (should include quality first aid supplies that will ensure you are prepared for every situation, from minor cuts, sprains and bites through to more serious injuries involving major trauma and heavy bleeding)